Let’s demystify Oregon trusts

 Oregon trusts come in many forms, from living trusts to special needs trusts.
 Unfortunately, trusts can seem confusing or out of reach to people.
 However, a trust can be the right legal instrument for your estate.

-In the world of estate planning, things like wills and trusts are known as the bread and butter.
 Most people are familiar with how wills work, and why creating one can be beneficial.
 However, many people aren’t sure when it comes to trusts, especially because there is a pervasive myth that trusts are only for the wealthy.
-Trusts are simply legal ways to manage assets, both while you are alive, and after you’ve passed, and can give tremendous peace of mind!
+Trusts are simply legal ways to manage assets, both while you are alive, and after you’ve passed.
+Above all, a trust can give you and yours tremendous peace of mind!

 Essentially, a trust is a right in property, that is held by a trustee, for the benefit of another party.
-The trustee holds the asset, which is distributed to the beneficiary.
-There are many different types of trusts, so it’s a good idea to work with a qualified Eugene trust attorney, to determine which is best for you.
+The trustee holds the asset, and the trust distributes the asset to the beneficiary.
+There are many different types of trusts, so it’s a good idea to work with a qualified Eugene trust attorney to determine which is best for you.

-Totten trust: This option is a safe way to pass along financial assets to loved ones, and is a type of revocable trust that can avoid probate.
+This option is a safe way to pass along financial assets to loved ones.
+It is a type of revocable trust that can avoid probate.

-Special needs trust: If you wish to provide support for a loved one who currently receives government assistance, a special needs trust may be permitted.
-As long as that individual is not in control of the trust or its distribution.
+If you wish to provide support for a loved one who currently receives government assistance, a special needs trust may be permitted (as long as that individual is not in control of the trust or its distribution).

-Asset protection trust: This trust is designed to shield certain assets from future creditors, and are often created as irrevocable for a term, while the trustmaker is temporarily not a beneficiary.
+This trust is designed to shield certain assets from future creditors, and is often created as irrevocable for a term, while the trustmaker is temporarily not a beneficiary.

 These are only a few examples of trusts, which you can use to best manage your finances now and into the future.
-If you want to learn more about trusts, and how they play a valuable part in your estate planning, reach out to us at Law Office of Megan Amelung, LLC and request your free consultation.
+If you want to learn more about trusts, and how they play a valuable part in your estate planning, get in touch: